OgoAde/MaxMin-Manufacturing-/README.md

 ## Key Insights

-- **Plant Performance:** Fridley Plant in the USA had the highest rejected products: 64,195 over three years.
-Kawaguchi Plant in Japan had the lowest rejected products: 21,561, indicating variability in rejection rates across plant.<br><br>
+- **Plant Performance:** Fridley Plant in the USA had the highest rejected products with 64,195 over three years.
+Kawaguchi Plant in Japan had the lowest rejected products with 21,561, indicating variability in rejection rates across plant.<br><br>

-- **Monthly Trends:** Peaks were observed in August and September, with approximately 9,600 rejected products each month, highlighting potential seasonal production challenges.<br><br>
+- **Monthly Trends:** Peaks were observed in August and September, with approximately 9,600 rejected products each month across the 3 year period, highlighting potential seasonal production challenges.<br><br>

-- **Machine Performance:** The Clay Molder was the top machine type for rejected products, contributing 40.28%, pointing to the need for maintenance or process improvements.<br><br>
+- **Machine Performance:** The Clay Molder machine was the top machine type for rejected products, contributing 40.28%, pointing to the need for preventive maintenance or process improvements.<br><br>

 # Future Enhancements
-- Add predictive analytics to forecast rejected product trends
+The current dashboard meets MaxMinManufacturing's key requirements, but there are several opportunities to enhance its functionality:

+- **Predictive Analytics:** Adding forecasting capabilities to help anticipate trends in rejected products and support proactive decision-making.<br><br>

-- Integrate real-time data from manufacturing systems for live reporting
+- **Real-Time Integration:** Connecting the dashboard to live data sources for real-time reporting and actionable insights.<br><br>

-- Expand analysis to include additional KPIs like production volume and machine downtime
+- **Broader Metrics:** Expanding the analysis to include additional KPIs, such as production volumes, downtime, and defect rates, for a more comprehensive view of operations.<br><br>